-Cuomo and Trump spar after NY governor says don’t 'pass the buck without passing the bucks' for reopening of economy
+Cuomo and Trump spar after NY governor says don’t 'pass the buck without passing the bucks'

 "The federal government has passed three bills to address this crisis.
 Of those three bills, the state governments have gotten precisely zero, zilch, nada in unrestricted aid," Cuomo said Friday. ”That is passing the buck without passing the bucks.”

-“Don’t ask the states to do this without the funding,” Cuomo said Friday, adding that putting the onus on the states without the funding necessary to have a successful reopening is “the opposite of the buck stops here.”
+“Don’t ask the states to do this without the funding,” Cuomo added, saying that putting the onus on the states without the funding necessary to have a successful reopening is “the opposite of the buck stops here.”

 He added: “Don’t pass the buck without passing the bucks.”